ALP Dark Matter Mini-Clusters from Kinetic Fragmentation: ALP density perturbations in the complete fragmentation regime

 However, the symmetry breaking can also happen after inflation.
 This is the so-called \emph{post-inflationary} scenario.
 In this case the observable universe will contain many patches all having a different initial angle.
 This leads to the emergence of topological defects like cosmic strings and domain walls, also known as the string-wall network \cite{Kibble_1976,PhysRevD.26.435,PhysRevLett.48.1867}.
 As a result, the ALP field becomes very inhomogeneous in contrast to the pre-inflationary scenario.

 It is interesting to compare our predictions for the power spectrum with the one predicted in the post-inflationary scenario.
 A simplified linear analysis of the post-inflationary scenario for the QCD axion is given in \cite{Enander:2017ogx} by assuming a quadratic potential.
-Full non-linear analysis of ALP models with different temperature dependencies including the constant mass scenario has been recently presented in \cite{OHare:2021zrq}.
+Full non-linear analysis of ALP models with different temperature dependencies including the constant mass scenario has been recently presented in \cite{OHare:2021zrq}\footnote{An important variable in the simulations of the post-inflationary scenario is the string tension $\kappa\equiv\ln(m_{\phi}/H)$ where $m_{\phi}$ is the mass of the radial mode of the Peccei-Quinn field.
+Current computational resources permit simulations up to $\kappa\approx8$, however realistic values are $\kappa\sim70$, for example in the case of QCD axion.
+How to make an extrapolation to larger tension is still an open problem.
+In particular, \cite{OHare:2021zrq} finds the string density parameter as $\xi\simeq1.2$.
+Even though this value is in agreement with some extrapolations in the literature \cite{Hindmarsh:2019csc,Hindmarsh:2021vih}, \cite{Gorghetto:2020qws} claims a much larger value $\xi\sim15$ due to the logorithmic growth of $\xi$ with $\kappa$.
+In this paper we are using the results of \cite{OHare:2021zrq} since it is the only work that simulates the late-time power spectrum for a constant mass ALP.}.
 In this section, first we calculate the power spectrum of a constant mass ALP model by adapting the method used in \cite{Enander:2017ogx}, and then make a comparison with the numerical results of \cite{OHare:2021zrq}.
 Finally we compare the predictions in the post-inflationary scenario with the predictions of KMM and SMM/LMM.